mozilla/picl-contacts/README.md

 # MyFirefox Contacts

+Status: This project only just got started a few days ago and is already on hold.
+Ah, well.
+Please feel free to experiment with it and contribute to it, but do not expect the maintainers to be doing much with it at the present moment.

 Goal: Give users a way to access and manage their contacts from FXOS devices and WebRTC-enabled FX clients.